In patients with symptomatic cervical spondylosis, there are 3 main clinical syndromes:

 First-line treatment of acute (<6 weeks), non-traumatic axial neck pain is physiotherapy, including cervical traction.
 The degree of axial neck pain can be assessed by simple outcome measures to determine the effects of subsequent treatment.
 It is unclear whether patient education alone is helpful for treatment.
 Complementary and alternative treatments demonstrate minimal long-term efficacy.

-Depending on the severity of pain, the additional use of NSAIDs may be beneficial in individual patients.
+Depending on the severity of pain, the additional use of non-steroidal anti-inflammatory drugs (NSAIDs) may be beneficial in individual patients.

 If muscle spasm is a feature of the pain, muscle relaxants and manoeuvres (including heat, massage, and cervical pillows) may be beneficial in some patients.
-The addition of trigger-point and/or facet joint injections and transcutaneous electrical nerve stimulator (TENS) units may also be beneficial.
+The addition of trigger-point and/or facet joint injections and transcutaneous electrical nerve stimulator (TENS) units may also be beneficial, but high-quality evidence is lacking.

 Additional treatment modalities include various forms of cervical epidural injection, chiropractic treatment, acupuncture, and other, less orthodox approaches, particularly electrotherapy, laser therapy, and cervical spine manipulation therapy.
 These therapies may entail additional risks, and the evidence does not support treatment for axial neck pain.